Q: What is bus transportation like in Bielsko-Biala?

 Q: What is the Polish currency?

-A: The Polish currency is the Polish złoty (PLN).
+A: The Polish currency is the Polish złoty (PLN, also abbreviated in Polish as „zł”).

 The value of 1 PLN is: 1 EUR ≈ 4.5 PLN (you can check the current rate at the Polish National Bank’s website).